Karen J. Rooney, Ph.D.

 approaches are not successful because there is no "goodness

-achieve this "goodness of fit", it is important for teachers
+to achieve this "goodness of fit", it is important for

-to present the models of organizational strategy training
+teachers to present the models of organizational strategy

-but also allow students to adjust the learned models.
+training but also allow students to adjust the learned

-and behavioral analysis will allow the teacher to gain the
+analysis will allow the teacher to gain the necessary

-necessary knowledge base about the student and the tools of
+knowledge base about the student and the tools of behavior

 BIBLIOGRAPHY

-of attention as a treatment for a learning disabled boy's
+as a treatment for a learning disabled boy's off-task

-attention and distractibility.
+and distractibility.
 In B.K.
-Keogh (Ed.), Advances
+Keogh (Ed.), Advances in

 JAI Press.